February 24, 2026

 Get it here

-Dasique’s makeup products are perfect for achieving a natural, peachy pink look.
+The Korean brand is known for products for a natural, peachy pink look and it became a staple of many Japanese corporate girlies.
 It should be noted that they are not as widely available as the other products on this list, but if you happen to come across a drugstore that carries them we highly recommend picking a shade or two up.

 One of Dasique’s signature lip products in Japan is the Juicy Dewy Lip Tint.
 The brand recently released its special Rose Milk Tea collection in two subtle shades: Early Grey Rose, a soft beige, and Rose Black Tea, a beautiful pink.
 It effortlessly tints the lips without stickiness.
 Dasique’s other collections are equally impressive, offering shades that suit every mood and occasion.